E. Hoffmann Price: H. P. Lovecraft

-That story had its origins in Price's enthusiasm for an earlier Lovecraft tale.
+"Through the Gates of the Silver Key" had its origins in Price's enthusiasm for an earlier Lovecraft tale.
 "One of my favorite HPL stories was, and still is, 'The Silver Key'," Price wrote in a 1944 memoir.
 "In telling him of the pleasure I had had in rereading it, I suggested a sequel to account for protagonist Randolph Carter's doings after his disappearance."
 After convincing an apparently reluctant Lovecraft to collaborate on such a sequel, Price wrote a 6,000-word draft in August 1932; in April 1933, Lovecraft produced a 14,000-word version that left unchanged, by Price's estimate, "fewer than fifty of my original words," though An H. P. Lovecraft Encyclopedia reports that Lovecraft "kept as many of Price's conceptions as possible, as well as some of his language."

 In any case, Price was pleased with the result, writing that Lovecraft "was right of course in discarding all but the basic outline.
 I could only marvel that he had made so much of my inadequate and bungling start."
 The story appeared under both authors' bylines in the July 1934 issue of Weird Tales; Price's draft was published as "The Lord of Illusion" in Crypt of Cthulhu No. 10 in 1982.

 Price visited Lovecraft in Providence in the summer of 1933.
 When he and a mutual friend showed up at Lovecraft's house with a six-pack of beer, the teetotaling Lovecraft is said to have remarked, "And what are you going to do with so much of it?"